This is a multi-part series of Nagios articles all focused on configuring a complete Nagios monitored network. Find all related articles here.

 Install the packages using:

-yum install nagios yum install perl-rrdtool perl-GD yum install perl-Nagios-Plugin
+yum install epel-release yum install nagios yum install nagios-plugins* yum install perl-rrdtool perl-GD yum install perl-Nagios-Plugin

 Configure Nagios to start now and on future boots: